 Abstract-Information encoded in networks of stationary, interacting spin-1/2 particles is central for many applications ranging from quantum spintronics to quantum information processing.
 Without control, however, information transfer through such networks is generally inefficient.
-Currently available control methods to maximize the transfer fidelities and speeds mainly rely on dynamic control using time-varying fields and often assume instantaneous readout.
-We present an alternative approach to achieving efficient, high-fidelity transfer of excitations by shaping the energy landscape via the design of time-invariant feedback control laws without recourse to dynamic control.
-Both instantaneous readout and the more realistic case of finite readout windows are considered.
-The technique can also be used to freeze information by designing energy landscapes that achieve Anderson localization.
-Perfect state or super-optimal transfer and localization are enabled by conditions on the eigenstructure of the system and signature properties for the eigenvectors.
-Given the eigenstructure enabled by super-optimality, it is shown that feedback controllers that achieve perfect state transfer are, surprisingly, also the most robust with regard to uncertainties in the system and control parameters.
+High-fidelity efficient transfer of excitations is achieved solely by shaping the energy landscape via the design of feedback control laws without recourse to dynamics control.
+Optimal transfer is enabled by conditions on the eigenstructure of the system and signature properties for the eigenvectors.
+Feedback controllers that achieve perfect state transfer - superoptimal controllers - are also the most robust.